What is Submittable?

 I have a question about my organization’s review process.

-Submittable is a flexible platform that can support a variety of workflows, multiple rounds of review, accepting, declining, or completing submissions, as well as distribute funds to applicants.
+Submittable is a flexible platform that can support a variety of workflows, multiple rounds of review, accepting, declining, or completing submissions, as well as distributing funds to applicants.
 Our support team won’t know the ins and outs of the organization’s process—so if you have questions, the best thing to do is contact your account administrator.

 Why can’t I message a submitter or accept a submission?